Corrido: Gregorio Cortez

-Ballad

-The Ballad of Gregorio Cortez is a corrido that is well known by Mexican Americans who live near the Rio Grande border between the United States and Mexico.
-It tells the story of a Mexican man named Gregorio Cortez, who takes up a pistol to defend his rights against 33 Texas Rangers from June 12 to June 22, 1901.

-The story of Gregorio Cortez was made into a corrido, and he would become a folk hero among people on the Texas-Mexico Border.

-Cortez, a Mexican man with a kind heart and a diligent work ethic, was described as "a man who never raised his voice to the parent or elder brother and never disobeyed."
+The corrido "The Ballad of Gregorio Cortez" narrates the story of Gregorio Cortez, who fought against 33 Texas Rangers from June 12 to June 22, 1901 and became a folk hero amongst people along the Texas-Mexico border.
+Cortez was described as "a man who never raised his voice to the parent or elder brother and never disobeyed."
 Most of the story is no different from his real life, but the report calls him a sharpshooter, and his brother Romaldo was renamed Román.

+On June 12, 1901, sheriff W.T.
+Morris came to Cortez and Román to investigate a horse theft and asked if they traded a horse.
+Gregorio said "no" and told Morris that he had a mare.
+After a while, Morris assumed Cortez and Romaldo were lying and attempted to arrest them.
+However, when Morris tried to arrest the brothers, Cortez stood up to him, saying in Spanish "You can't arrest me for nothing".
+Relying on poor Spanish translations from his fellow Texas Rangers, Morris misinterpreted Cortez' as saying "No white man can arrest me" and shot Ronaldo, wounding him.
+Cortez shot Morris in retaliation and headed towards the Austin-Gonzales vicinity.

-Sheriff Morris had Román and Cortez questioned about the horses.
-Instead of Romaldo being wounded, his counterpart Román was shot dead trying to protect his brother and collapsed on the ground.
-However, Gregorio got a gun and shot the sheriff to avenge his brother.
-The story fantasizes Gregorio as being a non-disabled man who ran across the country with the Texas Rangers on his tail.
-The story tells that Gregorio walked 100 miles and rode more than 400 miles.
-Gregorio walked and walked until he reached the Rio Grande.
-However, as Gregorio arrived in Goliad, Texas, he met with his friend named "El Teco".
-However, El Teco betrayed him and turned him in to the police.
-The police arrested Gregorio and put him on trial, and Gregorio was sentenced to "ninety-nine years and a day" in federal prison for horse theft, despite never stealing a horse.
+In the corrido, instead of Romaldo being wounded, his counterpart Román is shot dead trying to protect Cortez and collapses on the ground, and Cortez shoots the sheriff to avenge his brother.
+He walks 100 miles and rides more than 400 miles.
+He walks until he reaches the Rio Grande.
+As he arrives in Goliad, Texas, he meets with his friend Jesús González (referred to as "El Teco"), who betrays him and turns him in to the police.
+This results in Cortez being arrested, put on trial, and sentenced to "ninety-nine years and a day" in federal prison for horse theft, even though he never stole a horse.